Crest of a Knave: Production

-Even though Doane Perry had been a member of Jethro Tull since 1984, several tracks still featured drum programming instead of a live drummer.
-Keyboardist Peter-John Vettese was also absent; Ian Anderson contributed the synth programming.
+Drummer Doane Perry, who had joined Jethro Tull on tour in 1984, appears on only two tracks, with Gerry Conway, who had played on the 1982 album The Broadsword and the Beast, playing on four.
+The remaining tracks were recorded using a drum machine.
+Keyboardist Peter-John Vettese had left the band in 1986, and Ian Anderson contributed the synth programming.
 The album sleeve only lists Anderson, Martin Barre and Dave Pegg as band members.
 Barre remembers this production as being "the album where a lot of things were of my invention.
-There are still chunks of the music where lan very much knew what he wanted, but I think my input was far greater on that album than on any other".
+There are still chunks of the music where Ian very much knew what he wanted, but I think my input was far greater on that album than on any other".

 The cover was designed by heraldic artist Andrew Stewart Jamieson.
 The single "Steel Monkey" had the cover designed by art director John Pasche.

 This album was released simultaneously on LP and on CD, but the vinyl edition did not feature the songs "Dogs in the Midwinter" and "The Waking Edge".
 Both tracks appeared on vinyl as B-sides to the singles.

 The album back cover shows in the credits that the album was "Recorded just round the corner from the kitchen in the room behind the door which used to be painted white but isn't any more".
 And also: "Martin would like to thank Paul Hamer (Hamer Guitars).
 Ian and Dave would like to thank almost everybody else."